ramintheredmn/automateDocking/README.md

   | main.py

-each dock_* folder should contain r.gpf r.glg r.dpf l.pdbgt r.pdbqt
+each dock_* folder should contain r.gpf r.glg r.dpf l.pdbgt r.pdbqt and if you dont have autodock and autogrid in PATH, place their executable files in each folde (windows os)
+  * in linux and unix like operationg systems autodock 4 and autogrid are in path if installed before

 if you saved the files mentioned above with another names change the corresponding parts of the main.py